anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

-As I had more time today I decided to attempt a level 5 kata and appproach it in the way that SoC have taught over the past week.
+As I had more time today I decided to attempt a level 5 kata and approach it in the way that SoC have taught over the past week.
 I made a thorough plan and broke each section down.
-When unsure I put in what I thought a possible appraoch may be.
+When unsure I put in what I thought a possible approach may be.
 I found that breaking everything down in such detail made the parts I understood far more straightforward to code.
 With the parts that I didn't understand, it was easy to see what I needed to search for.

 <img src='https://github.com/anjiqbal/100DaysOfCode/blob/main/images/18-3-2023-plan.svg' />